 From autumn 2006 pharmacists were able to also prescribe independently from the full BNF (although they were not able to prescribe any Controlled Drugs) and their title was changed to Pharmacist Independent Prescribers (PIP).
 Pharmacists who had been previously qualified as Supplementary prescribers had to undertake ‘top-up’ days or ‘conversion’ in conjunction with either the HEI where they originally obtained their qualification or an alternative education provider.

 From June 2008, optometrists became able to independently prescribe any licensed medicine for ocular conditions (but not controlled drugs).

 Since December 2009 nurse and pharmacist independent prescribers have been able to prescribe unlicensed medicines and direct others to mix medicines.
 In 2012 the legislative changes took place which allowed the prescribing of Schedule 2-5 Controlled Drugs by nurse and pharmacist independent prescribers (except diamorphine, cocaine and dipipanone for the treatment of addiction), and to mix and direct others to mix Schedule 2-5 Controlled Drugs.

 In 2013 Podiatrist and Physiotherapist prescribing was widened to include independent prescribing status.
 Those with the supplementary prescribing qualification are required to undertake conversion courses to become independent prescribers.

-In 2016 therapeutic radiographers were able to become independent prescribers and those already qualified are required to undertake conversion courses to become independent prescibers.
-Also in 2016 dietitians became eligible to train as supplementary prescribers and orthoptists gained exemptions to administer certain medicines.
+In 2016 therapeutic radiographers were able to become independent prescribers and those already qualified are required to undertake conversion courses to become independent prescribers.
+Also in 2016 dieticians became eligible to train as supplementary prescribers and orthoptists gained exemptions to administer certain medicines.